niw/ramen/recipes/chicken-shoyu-ramen.md

 ### Flavoring

-1. Mix Dashi soup 20ml, Shoyu 40ml, Mirin 40ml and put in a Ziplock.
+1. Mix Dashi soup 20 ml, Shoyu 40 ml, Mirin 40 ml and put in a Ziplock.
 1. Put the half-boiled egg in the Ziplock.
 1. Put the Ziplock bag in a refrigerator at least for 30 minutes.